dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 <p data-height="400" data-theme-id="24117" data-slug-hash="cc696879a64585dc629b27fba80c183d" data-default-tab="css,result" data-user="timofei" data-embed-version="2" data-editable="true" class="codepen">See the Pen <a href="https://codepen.io/timofei/pen/cc696879a64585dc629b27fba80c183d/">floats</a> by Tim Tregubov (<a href="http://codepen.io/timofei">@timofei</a>) on <a href="http://codepen.io">CodePen</a>.</p>

 ???
+* imagine this with multiple elements in columns or something?!?